 How those big steak pieces end up into small amino acids…..how those rice ends up giving you glucose?
-How those fatty food you eat end up into fatty acid and glycerol?…and where do all the extra things go?
+How the fatty food you eat end up into fatty acid and glycerol?… and where do all the extra things go?

-In the mouth, the food is digested physically by your teeth and also the salivary glands in your mouth produces saliva.
+In the mouth, the food is digested physically by your teeth, and also by the saliva produced by the salivary glands in your mouth.
 Saliva contains an enzyme called salivary amylase (ptyalin).
 Salivary amylase keeps the pH in the mouth basic.
 Salivary amylase will digest starch in your food to maltose, which will later get digested to glucose in the Duodenum.

 Starch ————-> Maltose